twknab/mean_hike/readme.md

 			- password must be strong
 			- password must match password confirmation

-		- Change their username
-		- Change their email
-		- Change their password
-		- Validate any changes
-		- Try using ngChange directive or ngBlur for handling your ng-model values / binding...
 		- (Later) Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own)
 			- Maybe do this AFTER you've built all your models to better know all the bases you have to cover.

-	- Built Nav Bar Controller:
-		- Realized that I may need to build a navigation-specific controller. //DONE
-		- This controller will hold all important navigation tasks. //DONE
-		- This controller will only be linked to important dashboard-side actions. //DONE
-		- You will use ng-controller="navController" to pass this into every navbar you want to work. //DONE
-		- This will check for a valid session //DONE
-		- Note: You might be able to use a 'service' or something along those lines to do your authing every time, rather than have it built into your navbar controller.
-I don't know if that's bad juju or not.

 	- Secure your API Routes: